-Buying on margin is a tactic certain investors use to increase their purchasing power and, hopefully, their investment return.
+Buying on margin is a strategy used to increase purchasing power and, hopefully, investment returns.
 When buying on margin, an investor borrows part of the funds needed to purchase a security from his or her brokerage firm.
 While buying on margin carries a potential for greater reward, it also carries increased risks—including the potential to lose more money than was initially invested.
 The security itself is considered collateral on the loan.
 As such, the firm has the right to sell the security without informing the investor beforehand.

 These risks include, but are not limited to, the following:

 If you have lost money due to misconduct in your margin investment account or if your broker traded in your account on margin without your permission, you could have a broker fraud claim.
-Call us today at (888) 390-6491 to learn more.
-We offer free and confidential consultations.
+Call us today to learn more.
+We proudly offer free and confidential consultations.